marinater/virtual-tab/readme.md

 - Click the lock in the bottom left and enter your password
 - Find "Terminal" in the list of apps on the right and ensure that it is checked

+> Important note: If "Terminal" does not appear on the list of apps, close the systems preferences menu, rerun the app, and then navigate to the page again.
+Apps only show up on the list after the first time they request those permissions.

+> Important note: You must run the project from an application you grant the above permissions to.
+If you grant permissions to Terminal, you must run it from the Terminal app.
+Getting the program to run inside a VS Code shell will be much more difficult and is not something we have done.

 ### Permissions (Windows)

 Need help testing on Windows!
 Please consider contributing to this section.